 Occasionally I'll find a badly told story, which still attempts to convey the message of Christianity.
-Of such works I've said "you can't blame it for not being the universe", for that is what is required to tell that story well.
+I've said of such works that "you can't blame it for not being the universe" - for that is what is required to tell the story well.
 God is the original storyteller, and he uses every part of the entire universe to tell us this one story, to send us his one message.
 All other stories are but retellings of small snippets of this very long and very great story.

 I will attempt to explain this Gospel in this post.
 I apologize beforehand for it not being the universe.

 The Gospel is simple, as it must be if it's the one message that God has for us.
 I can summarize it in three words: Christ saves sinners.
 The Gospel is also complicated, as it must be if it's a story told with the entire universe.
 Fighting, torture, escapes, true love, and miracles all have a part in it.
 So let me begin by expanding that three word summary ("Christ saves sinners"), starting with the easiest word to understand: "sinners".

 By "sinners", I mean people like me.
 Immortal souls bound in ephemeral constructs of flesh and blood, aware of their physicality yet knowing that they're not just a lump of matter.
 In our bodies we are bound to the circles of this world, yet we have an inkling of something beyond it, of something more.
 For we were gifted by the One Father of All - the source of all goodness - with his breath of life.
 We were made in his image as his children, intended to grow up to become like him.
 But we - that is to say, I - have abused this very gift, and have deliberately chosen to defy God and disobey his divine laws.
 That is sin.
 Its consequence is death.